AllenCellModeling/czi-to-ome-xslt/README.md

 [![Build Status](https://github.com/AllenCellModeling/czi-to-ome-xslt/workflows/Test%20Transform/badge.svg)](https://github.com/AllenCellModeling/czi-to-ome-xslt/actions)

-This repo contains our XSLT transform sheets to go from CZI to OME metadata.
+This repo contains our XSLT sheets to go from CZI to OME metadata.
 The intent is to enable use of this as a git submodule and then apply the XSL transforms within their project using their language of choice.
 We also hope that users will extend and improve the XSL transforms with their own contributions.